sabinedijt/utils/README.md

 You can call it in the same way as the Qubit poller using
 ```
 var requiredElements = ['body header', 'window.someProperty']
-window.globalQBCode.jqpoller(requiredElements, function(header, someprop){
+window.globalQBCode.jsPoller(requiredElements, function(header, someprop){
   //do something with your callback elements if you want, like the header, which returns window.querySelector('body header') or document.querySelectorAll('body header'), depending on the number of elements found, for ease of access
   //And someprop, which returns the value of window.someProperty
 })
 ```